jsd-genkx/js-assessment-Thel3leacH/README.md

 ### Thinking Process

-1. // Create class Field to create a game and actor start by default position[x][y] is [0][0]
+1. Create class Field to create a game and actor start by default position[x][y] is [0][0] but I was comment and change random to No.7
-2. // Check output by print method myGame and loop for clean layout with .join(" ").
+2. Check output by print method myGame and loop for clean layout with .join(" ").
-3. // Create move method by add 1 for each step of positionRow and positionCol.
+3. Create move method by add 1 for each step of positionRow and positionCol.
-4. // Create input with while...loop for control actor by use switch case to check input is correct or not ?
+4. Create input with while...loop for control actor by use switch case to check input is correct or not ?
-5. // Create gameOver to check condition if win (false) or lose (true).
+5. Create gameOver to check condition if continue (false) or win, lose (true).
-      - win = false means game is continue.
+    - continue = false means game is continue.
-      - lose = true means fix condition if you don't follow the rules.
+    - win, lose = true means gameOver however win the game should stopped, And lose if you don't follow the rules.
-6. // From step 5 during to create checkPosition method for check if condition below :
+6. From step 5 during to create checkPosition method for check if condition below :
     - Player out of the field then game is over and message show you lose.
     - Player fall into the hole then game is over and message show you lose.
     - Player founded a hat then game is over and message show you win.
-7. // Create move method
+7. Create a Random map, hole, hat, actor
 8. // Create move method
 9. // Create move method